mal-coder/movie-api-easy/README.md

 The application uses Flask framework with Flask-RESTful extension and Gunicorn WSGI server for deployment in production.

-The reason to for using a framework it is to facilitate the very creation of the API and later on it's maintenance and possible extension.
+The reason for using a framework is to facilitate the very creation of the API and later on it's maintenance and possible extension.

 By taking the advantage of working, richly documented, constantly updated solutions which are supported by a huge